adam-lynch/adam-lynch.github.io/writing/improve-permissions-ux.md

 - If the domain is `localhost` or `127.0.0.1`.
 - If you've navigated to the current page from another page on the same domain.

-This will at least block requests to enable notifications the first time you go a site.
+This will at least block immediate requests to enable notifications the first time you go a site.
 You can see the requests which were caught and whitelist them (it will ask again and reload, to be safe).
 It's [open-source](https://github.com/adam-lynch/askblocker).

 Note: There aren't any extensions for other browsers (yet) because they don't support the Permissions API.